Lekuruu/snowflake/SETUP.md

 There are many reasons why this could be happening.
 Here are some things to check:

-1. Ensure that port 7002 and 843 are accessible from the outside
+1. Ensure that port 7002 is accessible from the outside

 2. Check if your `crossdomain.xml` is accessible under `<your_play_url>/crossdomain.xml`